-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key skills necessary to enable a participant to reside in the community and to participate as independently as possible. §13909 - SFC - silent - no mention of community integration, opportunities to seek employment, controlling personal resources, etc. Simply describes the setting as a stand-alone family living arrangement. §13929 - One time transitional expenses partially compliant - This service allows an individual transitioning from an institution to purchase needed items to set up a household in their own home or apartment.
-There is no language that states the individual transitioning §13935 Housing stabilization - added that the setting must be integrated in the greater community, selected from settings that include non-disability specific settings, and support full access to the greater community by the participant.
-NOW Manual: Insert overall language to support these setting/service requirements in each waiver manual Add control of personal resources to SIL, SFC, Housing Stabilization, and individual should be

 Specific Requirement Regulation Other Outcome of Review Remediation Timeline -

+Document 212227 277 Required See Key

+§13907 - SIL - partially owned or controlled

+compliant- supported by the provider.

+living assist the §13935 Housing

+participant to acquire, stabilization -

+improve, or maintain added that the

+those social and adaptive setting must be

+skills necessary to enable integrated in the

+a participant to reside in greater community,

+the community and to selected from

+participate as settings that include

+independently as non-disability

+possible. specific settings,

+§13909 - SFC - silent - and support full

+no mention of access to the greater

+community integration, community by the

+opportunities to seek participant.

+employment, controlling NOW Manual:

+personal resources, etc. Insert overall

+Simply describes the language to support

+setting as a stand-alone these setting/service

+family living requirements in

+arrangement. each waiver manual

+§13929 - One time

+transitional expenses Add control of

+partially compliant-This personal resources

+service allows an to SIL, SFC,

+individual transitioning Housing

+from an institution to Stabilization, and

+purchase needed items to One Time

+set up a household in Transitional

+their own home or Expenses

-Document Required See Key
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key

+Document apartment.
+There is no Required bee Key

+language that states the

+individual should be

-given choice in items One Time
+given choice in items

 purchased.
-Transitional

-§13931 - ACC - Expenses
+§13931 - ACC -

 compliant, but need to

 strengthen language.

 Services assist participant

 to achieve and or

 maintain outcomes of

 increased independence.

 Services are in

 individual's home.

 §13935/13937 - Housing

 Stabilization - partially

 compliant-individual is

 transitioning from

 institution into their own

 housing.
 There is

 already a lease

 requirement for the

 setting.
 Strengthen

 language on the setting

 and access to community.

 NOW Manual:

 Section 32.0 Overview -

 Partial Compliance -

 Does not mention

+integrated setting.
+It

 Specific Requirement Regulation Other Outcome of Review Remediation Timeline -

 Document Required See Key

-integrated setting.
-It

 does promote

 independence and

 community inclusion for

 recipients through the

 provision of services

 Section 32.1 pg IFS -

 compliant - services

 provided in the home or

 the community that allow

 the participant to achieve

 and/or maintain increased

 independence,

 productivity, enhanced

 family functioning and

 inclusion in the

 community

 Section 32.1 pg 9 CID -

 compliant - entirety of

 service is to assist

 individuals to have

 access to greater

 community and

 experience community

 inclusion

 Section 32.1 pg 10 SIL -

 partially compliant -

+assists the participant to

+acquire, improve or

+maintain those social and

+adaptive skills necessary

+to enable a participant to